Dhana-karthik/E_Dhanakarthik_projects/README.md

 1) Add OTP , gmail login authentication
 2) Changing themes of the app
-3) Saved wanted news or archieve few news .
+3) Saved and share important news or archieve few news .